aaleta/aaleta.github.io/_pages/computational-physics.md

 ## Project 2: Brownian Motion

-**Description:** Simulate the Brownian motion of a student who may have a hangover in a 2D grid, avoiding obstacles and trying to get to class on time.
+**Description:** Simulate the Brownian motion of a student who may have drunk a bit more than they should in a 2D grid, avoiding obstacles and trying to get to class on time.

 **Techniques Used:** Random number generation, Monte Carlo methods, and collision detection.